×

 Example:

-Quizzes verify understanding of policies and procedures—image ID of acceptable IDs, multi-step dispute timelines, or privacy do’s and don’ts.
-Randomized items and immediate feedback keep checks fair and useful.
+Quizzes verify understanding of policies and procedures through tasks like identifying acceptable forms of identification, arranging multi-step dispute timelines, or distinguishing proper privacy practices.
+Randomized questions and immediate feedback keep assessments fair and informative.

 Personalized Learning Paths